tamerthamoqa/facenet-pytorch-glint360k/README.md

 2. Download the Labeled Faces in the Wild [dataset](http://vis-www.cs.umass.edu/lfw/#download).
 3. For face alignment for both VGGFace2 and LFW datasets I used David Sandberg's face alignment script via MTCNN (Multi-task Cascaded Convolutional Neural Networks) from his 'facenet' [repository](https://github.com/davidsandberg/facenet):
  Steps to follow [here](https://github.com/davidsandberg/facenet/wiki/Classifier-training-of-inception-resnet-v1#face-alignment) and [here](https://github.com/davidsandberg/facenet/wiki/Validate-on-LFW#4-align-the-lfw-dataset).
- I used --image_size 224 --margin 0 for the VGGFace2 and LFW datasets, running 6 python processes on the VGGFace2 dataset took around 13 hours on an i9 9900KF CPU overclocked to 5 Ghz.
+ I used --image_size 224 --margin 0 for the VGGFace2 and LFW datasets, running 6 python processes on the VGGFace2 dataset took around 13 hours on an __i9-9900KF Intel CPU__ overclocked to 5 Ghz.
 I then put both train and test folders into one folder and removed the extra files resulting from the script (bounding box text files).

-    __Note__: For the current available pre-trained model, I had margin 44 for the VGGFace2 dataset and margin 32 for the LFW dataset, which is why the normalization settings for the pre-trained model is different from the current normalization settings.

 ### For Triplet Loss training (Recommended)
-__WARNING__: There are triplet iterations that would use more memory than my GPU (TITAN RTX) has.
+__WARNING__: There are triplet iterations that would use more memory than my GPU (__TITAN RTX__) has.
 Therefore, the current implementation switches the iteration that causes an Out of Memory Exception from GPU memory to CPU and then switches back to GPU for the following iterations.
 If you have __less system RAM than available GPU Video RAM__, you __must reduce your batch size__ to avoid crashing your computer.
 I have also reduced the num_workers value to 1 since workers take a relatively significant amount of system RAM.

  __However, I have noticed the model performance either worsens or stays the same if CPU iterations occur.
 I have still not found the reason why this happens so I would not recommend relying on the Out of Memory CPU iterations as of yet.__